afreidz/no.de/README.md

 * configure it by creating `no.de.config.json` in the root [example](https://github.com/afreidz/no.de/blob/main/no.de.config.json.example)
 * run `npm link` from the repo dir to make `no.de` cmd available
 * run `no.de init` to start it all up

+### Window Manager In-depth

+The biggest portion of this Dekstop Environment is the window manager.
+It can be considered a tiling window manager in that when an app/window requests to be opened, the manager lays it out using a (stupid simple) algorithm that does not overlap with other windows.
+Other windows are resized/reoriented to make room on the screen for the new window.
+There are plenty of other tiling window manager (many with far more sophisticated algorithms) but this one I developed to suite my personal taste/needs.
+In addition to tiling, windows can be opened/converted to a more traditional floating window (and also a "fullscreen" window) that takes them out of the tiling flow.
+Below are further details of the main concepts behind the window manager:

+* **The manager class** is instantiated with pixel dimensions for the entire screen real-estate to be managed.
+It also takes an array of "screens" that divide the entire real-estate into areas where "workspaces" can exist.
+You can think of them as trandition screens (and their position /dimensions), but by itself, the manager is agnostic of what is used to actually render anything to screen.
+An **adapter** is used to supplement the manager class with "rendering" capabilities.
+In the case of no.de's window manager, X11 (via node-x11) protocols are used to render entities onto the xorg-server screen.
+For instantiating the manager class with the xorg adapter, an abstraction of xrandr is used to calculate the pixel real-estate to be managed (including multiple heads) and the screens for where workspaces exist.

+* **The root container** is a type of container that simply stores the cumulative pixel dimensions, and screens that were used when the manager was created.
+The manager functions _could_ be added to this root container, but I felt it was better to abstract the management to a separate concept and keep all container-like objects as simple as possible.
+The root can be considered the terminal node from which all other nodes descend from.

+* **The workspace container** is a familiar concept to many window managers and desktop environments.
+It is essentially a virtual desktop that can be used to contain windows in an isolated geometry (in this case the position and dimensions of an attached screen).
+Workspaces are instantiated with, and can have a many-to-one relationship with, a screen.
+However, only 1 workspace may be "active" on a screen at a time.
+They also can be instantiated with a concept known as a "strut" which is a means to offset all windows by a certain amount of pixels from the edges of the workspace.
+A use-case for struts is if a bar/dock is occupying certain real-estate that windows should not render on top of.
+Workspaces also have a direction property of either "ltr" or "ttb".
+These values tell the layout algorithm to render workspace children either top-to-bottom
+("ttb") or left-to-right ("ltr").
+All workspaces are children of the root container and can have 1 type of child themselves: a **section container**

+* **The section container** is fairly irrelevant in terms of rendering anything.
+But the concept exists to make the layout algorithm more easy to understand.
+If a workspace has a direction of "ltr", then windows will be added to sections and rendered left-to-right.
+Conversely, if a workspace dir is set to "ttb", then section containers layout their children top-to-bottom.
+A section can only be a child of a workspace, and can only take window containers as it children.
+Sections are the concept that drives the layout algorithm and are responsible for disecting the layout real-estate on the oposite axis of the workspace direction.
+This is accomplished by adding an additional section to a workspace.
+When a subsequent section is added to a workspace, it is laid out opposite the workspace direction setting.
+This is called a "split."
+When a window requests to open in a split, a new section is created, added to the current workspace, and the window is rendered into it.
+This breaks the workspace direction flow.
+Any additional windows that ask to render in the new section will respect the dir setting of the workspace like any other section.
+This concept may seem slightly terse in word-form but makes the layout algorighm fairly simple.
+It may have far less options than many other tiling algorithms other window managers use, but I think you will find there are a fair amount of layouts that can be achieved with these concepts.
+The only other function of a section container is to add the "outer gap" for creating space between windows similar to i3wm-gaps.
+The "inner gap" is controled by the window container itself

+* **The window container** is the final piece to the layout puzzle.
+This container is simple and doesn't have much implementation beyond setting the inner-gap and being a referential element to whichever **adapter** is being used to render content to screen.
+In the case of no.de's xorg adapter, the id of the window container is the xid of the xwindow that is being mapped.
+A window container must be a child of a section container, and has no children of its own.
+Once a window is present, its geometry (which is the key function of the base container class these concepts inherit from) can be fed to the X11 client which will handle resizing/moving/mapping the window on screen.

+* **Notes**
+    * Bare minimum, the manager needs a root, a workspace, a section in order to create an instance of a window to get geometry for rendering
+    * To add additional layouts, a workspace can be "flipped" to render in the opposite direction (ttb/ltr)